5 Steps to Wrangle Your Debt Faster With the Debt Lasso Method

 Ready to wrangle in that credit card debt?

-Developed by David Auten and John Schneider, also known as the Debt Free Guys, the debt lasso method involves corralling your high-interest debt into a low-interest one so you can pay down the principal balance more quickly — and for less money.
+Developed by David Auten and John Schneider, the Debt Lasso method involves corralling your high-interest debt into a low-interest one so you can pay down the principal balance more quickly — and for less money.

 Want to learn more?
 Auten and Schneider told us all about the debt lasso, including who it can help the most — and who shouldn’t use it.